 - Aggressive driving and taking risks.

 People who are driving as part of their work often drive differently than private drivers.
 They may need to stick to a tight schedule whilst under work-related stress, causing them to take more risks.
-It should be noted that the company car accident claim payouts by the company’s insurer may not include financial aid for the victim.
+They may not have losing their no claims bonus as they are on work’s insurance.
+It should be noted that the company car accident claim payouts by the company’s insurer or credit hire company may not include financial aid for the victim.
 This leaves the driver at an even greater level of risk.

 Company Car And Fleet Car Risk Assessments